 The President of Somalia, Mohamed Siad Berre, had talks with Sudanese President Jaafar Mohamed Nimeiri in Khartoum on Tuesday (29 November).

-The President of Somalia, Mohamed Siad Berre, had talks with Sudanese President Jaafar Mohamed Nimeiri in Khartoum on Tuesday (29 November).
+Background: The President of Somalia, Mohamed Siad Berre, had talks with Sudanese President Jaafar Mohamed Nimeiri in Khartoum on Tuesday (29 November).
 The two presidents met for two hours to discuss the current Middle East crises, the situation in the Horn of Africa and the Soviet Union's growing influence in the region.